 - Folder titles

-The more documents you save in your library, the harder it will be to quickly find what you're looking for.
-Favorites provide a shortcut to your most important documents or the ones that you need to access frequently.
-Tap the star icon in the upper right of a document or a folder to add it to Favorites or remove it from there.
+The more documents you save in your library, the harder it will be to quickly find what you need.
+This section provides a shortcut to your most important documents or the ones that you need to access frequently.
+Tap the Star icon in the upper right of a document or a folder thumbnail to add it to Favorites or remove it from there.
 Bookmarked individual pages from your documents & notebooks will also appear in the Favorites tab.

 3. Creating your first notebook

-After you understood the structure and the basic ideas it is time to get down to business and create your first notebook.
+After you have understood the structure and the basic ideas, it is time to get down to business and create your first notebook.

 You can select a paper template from our large template library and change the notebook cover.
 To switch between paper and cover selection, just tap on the default preview in the upper left and make your choice by tapping on one of the options presented below.

-The cover is the first page by default and will help you to distinguish a notebook from others in the library.
+The cover is the first page by design and will help you to distinguish a notebook from others in the library.
 Add a title to your new notebook by typing in the designated title field and tap Create in the upper right.
 Congrats!
-You've just created your first notebook.
+You've just created your first notebook!
 Now you can start taking notes in it with your finger or a stylus.